 So, if you want to modify several layers at once, using an adjustment layer in Adobe After Effects is pretty useful.

-Null layer
+Null Layer

 A Null Layer is quite similar to the Adjustment Layer; however, rather than applying its effects to layers under it, it controls the transform properties of other layers when attached to it using the pick whip.
 Null objects are often used to store position data of motion tracking.